 A graduate of Brandeis University and Cornell Law School, Nicky began her career as assistant general counsel in the Congressional Budget Office, and then served as counsel at the newly established Office of Compliance of the U.S. Congress.
-She currently serves on the Raise DC Leadership Council; on the board of trustees at Trinity Washington University; on the board of directors of the Federal City Council, University of Maryland's Do Good Institute, and Washington Regional Association of Grantmakers; and is a member of Leadership Greater Washington’s Class of 2013.
+She currently serves as chair of the board of the Washington Regional Association of Grantmakers; on the board of directors of the Federal City Council and the University of Maryland's Do Good Institute; on the Raise DC Leadership Council; and on the board of trustees of Trinity Washington University.
+She is a member of Leadership Greater Washington’s Class of 2013.
 In 2016, Nicky was appointed to the DC Rising Leadership Committee by Mayor Muriel Bowser, which advised Mayor Bowser on the selection of a new DC Public Schools Chancellor.

 Nicky lives in the District with her husband and two sons.